talwat/lowfi/README.md

 >
 > Feel free to contribute your own list with a PR.

-lowfi also supports custom track lists, although the default one from Lofi Girl is embedded into the binary.
+lowfi also supports custom track lists, although the default one from chillhop is embedded into the binary.

 To use a custom list, use the `--track-list` flag.
 This can either be a path to some file,